AC-coupled BESS in pvDesign

 How to add batteries to your site

-There's two ways that you can add batteries.
-One would be to do it on google earth and upload the file to pvDesign.
+There are two ways that you can add batteries.
+One would be to do it on Google Earth and upload the file to RatedPower.
 And the other would be to create it using the site creator inside the software.

 Definition of the storage area in the KML